Muscovado sugar is unrefined cane sugar that contains natural molasses. It has a rich brown color, moist texture, and toffee-like taste.

 Muscovado sugar is a natural form of sugar made by evaporating the liquid from cane juice without removing the molasses.
 It has a dark brown color and contains small amounts of minerals and antioxidants.

-Here’s how muscovado sugar compares to other types of commonly used sugars.
+Here’s how muscovado sugar compares with other types of commonly used sugars.

 Granulated sugar — also known as table or white sugar — is what most people think of when they hear the word “sugar.”